 Why should joining the common monetary area accelerate and facilitate structural reforms?
 We can think of a few sound economic arguments and some wishful thinking.
 On the former (and more solid) ground, more competition due to the single market might increase the cost of regulation in the product markets.
 The protection of insider firms and workers would become more costly and more visible to consumers and voters.
 For example, imagine a country that protects a national airline at the expense of a low-cost one that flies in the rest of the Union: the costs for the travellers and taxpayers would be large and obvious.
 This would also weaken the insiders of the protected national airline, from union workers to pilots to managers accumulating losses at the expenses of taxpayers.
 Of course, this argument presupposes that the Euro per se is a necessary condition for having a truly common market, a point which requires discussion.
 Second, the elimination of strategic devaluations shuts down a (possibly temporary) adjustment channel for a country losing competitiveness.
 In the product market, this means that firms and their organizations may demand deregulation of the market for inputs such as non-tradable services, energy, and transportation to contain costs.
 Also, if real wage growth is out of line with productivity, a nominal devaluation is not available any more as a solution (or a palliative).
 This creates incentives for countries to free their labor markets from regulations that create obstacles for real wage adjustments and labor mobility and flexibility.
 In fact, those who were skeptical about the introduction of the Euro (see Obstfeld 1997, for instance) raised precisely the issue of real wage adjustment and labor market rigidities: the elimination of those was seen as a condition difficult to implement but necessary for the Euro to survive.
-It is interesting to note that the pre-Euro economic debate focused much more on labor market reforms and much less or not at all on product markets, while in reality, as we will see below, the latter markets were liberalized first.
+It is interesting to note that the pre-Euro economic debate focused much more on labor market reforms and much less, or not at all, on product markets, while in reality, as we will see below, the latter markets were liberalized first.

-The wishful thinking part was the rhetoric often too common in Europe according to which any step towards integration is "by definition" good and brings about all sort of wonderful achievements for the Continent, and therefore the adoption of the Euro was a good thing "by definition."
-In addition, many commentators viewed the adoption of the Euro as essentially a political move, a step towards some sort of United States of Europe.
-Jacques Delors is quoted as saying, "Obsession about budgetary constraints means that the people forget too often about the political objectives of the European constitution.
-The argument in favor of the single currency should be based on the desire to live together in peace." $^{3}$
+The wishful thinking part was the rhetoric often too common in Europe according to which any step towards integration is "by definition" good and brings about all sort of wonderful achievements for the Continent.
+More seriously, many commentators viewed the adoption of the Euro as essentially a political move, a step towards some sort of United States of Europe.
+Jacques